hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python.markdown

         status = execute(cmd_tokens)
 {% endhighlight %}

 That's all of our shell loop.
+If we start our shell with `python shell.py`, it will show the command prompt.
+However, it will throw an error if we type a command and hit enter because we don't define `tokenize` function yet.

 **Step 2: Tokenization**